 “In either scenario, you may want to ensure the vehicle is fully covered by having each driver get their own policy,” he says.

-One way that two drivers can get separate car insurance policies on one vehicle is through non-owner liability car insurance.
-This policy applies when one driver regularly uses the automobile but doesn’t own it and is liability coverage that kicks in when the owner’s policy reaches its coverage limits or won’t pay out.
+Two drivers can get separate car insurance policies on one vehicle through non-owner liability car insurance.
+This policy applies when one driver regularly uses the automobile but doesn’t own it and its liability coverage kicks in when the owner’s policy reaches its coverage limits or won’t pay out.

 Duplicate auto insurance coverage disadvantages

-If a claim needs to be filed on the vehicle, the insurance company for the driver involved with the claim will preside as the primary policy.
-The primary policy will pay claims first, and the other insurance company — the excess policy — will only make payments once the primary policy has been exhausted.
+If an accident occurs and a claim needs to be filed on the vehicle, the insurance company for the driver involved with the claim will preside as the primary policy.
+The primary policy will pay the claim first, and the other insurance company — the excess policy — will only make payments once the primary policy has been exhausted.

 But that’s the best-case scenario.
 Experts don’t recommend purchasing two separate car insurance policies from different auto insurance companies.
 Duplicate coverage may violate either or both of the auto insurance policies.